marcin-filipiak/wordpress_localpoint/localpoint/readme.txt

     Activate the plugin through the "Plugins" menu in WordPress.

-    Add your business data (location, hours, contact) in the data/config.json file.
+    Add your business data (location, hours, contact) in the admin panel.

     Use the shortcode [localpoint] on any post or page to display the map and info.